gjuchault/gjuchault.github.io/_posts/2016-01-29-RobotikUTT.md

 There, on one byte, a « command id » is put (that identifies the packet type).
 Then comes the data buffer and finally a XOR checksum.

 The serializer just writes values on the buffer.
-Packets are defined by JSON files, parsed from the `index.` file.
+Packets are defined by JSON files, parsed from the `index.js` file.
 The parser create classes for every JSON files.
 This is made by JavaScript reflexion :

 {% highlight js linenos %}